Bang1338/wordle-today/PREVIOUS.md

 ### Hint #1: Repeated letters
 <details>
   <summary>How many?</summary>
-  1 repeated letters.
+  Zero repeated letters.
 </details>

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 1 vowels.
+  There are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "T"
+  Begins with the letter "G"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "Y"
+  Ends with the letter "O"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A kind of waved silk, usually called watered silk, manufactured like taffeta, but thicker and stronger.
-The watering is given to it by calendering.
+  Something, generally a device, for which one does not know the proper term.
 </details>

 ## ANSWER